Innovation Series (Part 4 of 5): Process Model Examples

 Innovation Process Models!

-To spare you from another definition, let’s instead hone in on what goes into new product development to help us better understand (two of) the behind-the-scenes processes/development models.
+To spare you from another definition, let’s hone in on what goes into new product development to help us better understand (two of) the behind-the-scenes processes/development models.

 As a side note, there are numerous development models, and any one of them can range from three to thirteen stages (Tidd & Bessant, 2014, p.
 183).